spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 - `mergeable` means that the PR branch has no conflicts with the target branch, and any blocking policies are approved.

 !!! info
-    Please note that we are unable to calculate divergance across forks in Azure DevOps, so the `undiverged` property will always be `false` for PRs created from forks.
+    Please note that we are unable to calculate divergence across forks in Azure DevOps, so the `undiverged` property will always be `false` for PRs created from forks.

 #### Bitbucket Cloud <!-- markdownlint-disable-line MD024 -->